-If you experience pain after knee surgery, effective pain-relieving treatments are available at SamWell Institute for Pain Management in Colonia and Livingston, New Jersey.
+If you experience pain after knee surgery, effective pain-relieving treatments are available at SamWell Institute for Pain Management in Colonia, Englewood, and Livingston, New Jersey.
 Pain management specialist Jay Shah, MD, and the team offer dorsal root ganglion (DRG) stimulation, genicular nerve radiofrequency ablation, and peripheral nerve stimulation to relieve your discomfort.
 Schedule a consultation by phone or online today.

 Not all knee surgeries go as planned.
 Pain after knee surgery can occur because of a new injury, improper healing, an ineffective procedure, or undergoing the wrong type of surgery for your condition with residual nerve pain within the structures around the knee..

 Fortunately, the experts at SamWell Institute for Pain Management offer numerous solutions for pain after knee surgery.

 If you experience pain after knee surgery, you might notice the following signs or symptoms:

 Don’t live with debilitating pain or take addictive pain medicines when you don’t have to.
 See the SamWell Institute for Pain Management team for an evaluation and treatment.

 To find the root cause of your pain after you’ve had knee surgery, Dr. Shah and his team review your symptoms and medical history.
 He examines your knee and might recommend that you undergo blood tests, X-rays, CT scans, MRIs, or other diagnostic imaging procedures to develop a customized pain-management treatment.

 To alleviate pain after knee surgery, the team at SamWell Institute for Pain Management might suggest one of the following solutions: